XiaoyuHy/uq4covid.github.io/README.md

 ```
 This will generate the file 'deathTotalByAge.rds'.

 **Note**: daily hospitalisation data from January 15th to March 23rd, 2020 is not publicly available and was originally obtained from the COVID-19 Hospitalisation in England Surveillance System (CHESS).
-For demonstration purposes in this repository, I have generated random numbers to represent this period, saved as `'data/hospitalCasesTotal_Eng_forDemo.rds'`.
+For demonstration purposes in this repository, we have generated random numbers to represent this period, saved as `'data/hospitalCasesTotal_Eng_forDemo.rds'`.
 Both this file and the `'deathTotalByAge.rds' file` are used in the `'wavexRuns.R'` and `'ensembleForecasts.R'` scripts in the `'Application'` folder to assimilate death counts and hospital cases data up to the first lockdown period.

 ## Other data files, scripts and objects necessary for sampling from the input spaces